-Millions of shoppers swear by buying in bulk and for good reason: it can be a terrific way to save on groceries and household items.
-Stocking up on canned vegetables and soups, diapers, paper towels, etc., particularly when they’re on sale, can save you a lot of money.
+Millions of shoppers swear by buying bulk purchases and for good reason: it can be a terrific way to save on groceries and household items.
+Bulk purchases of large quantities of canned vegetables and soups, diapers, paper towels, toilet paper, etc., particularly when they’re on sale, can go a long way to saving money.

-But bulk buying also means paying a lot up front.
+But bulk buying at a warehouse club or clubs like Sam's Club or warehouse stores also means paying a lot up front.
 It also means you need the space to store all the items you purchased which for lots of people is an issue.
-You may have gotten a great deal on all those napkins, but if you’re forced to store them in your bedroom closet (or under your bed!) well, that might be a problem.
+You may have gotten a great deal on all those bulk quantities of napkins, but if you’re forced to store them in your bedroom closet (or under your bed!) well, that might be a problem.

 Bulk Buying Positives and Negatives

 Bulk Buying Negative: As we mentioned earlier in this post, when you buy in bulk you need the storage space to house all you’ve purchased which can be pretty hard to come by if you live in an apartment or even a small house.
-Before you set out to save, make sure you’re not costing yourself space you can’t afford to give up.
+Before you spend money you set out to save, make sure you’re not costing yourself space you or your family members can’t afford to give up.

 Bulk Buying Positive: You won’t have to go to the store as frequently.
-You might even go just once a month or once every six weeks.
+You might even make a shopping trip just once a month or once every six weeks.
 Goodbye impulse purchases and spending as much money on gas, and hello to more time.
 That’s a pretty nice trade.

-Bulk Buying Negative: Consider the expiration date of the things you plan to buy in bulk.
+Bulk Buying Negative: Consider the shelf life and expiration dates of the things you plan to buy in bulk.
 If you’re not sure you’ll go through all the breadcrumbs or peanut butter or packages of Jell-O you’ve stocked up by the expiration date, or by the “best used by” date, don’t stock up.
 You’ll simply be wasting your money.

 Bulk Buying Positive: When you stock up on a particular item or items, it’s almost always less expensive.
 That’s the main reason consumers buy in bulk.
 It’s simply less expensive per unit and every time you use the product purchased, you save money.
 If you use the peanut butter your kids love every day, even if it only saves you, say 15 cents per use, that’s still a savings of $54.75 over the course of a year.

 Bulk Buying Positive: You’ve got enough of whatever product you’ve purchased on hand, so you don’t run out.
-Like we said previously, this results in fewer trips to the store and less opportunity for those impulse purchases (the new issue of O The Oprah Magazine, anyone?
+Like we said previously, this bulk purchase also results in fewer trips to the store and less opportunity for those impulse purchases (the new issue of Real Simple Magazine, anyone?
 How about a new tube of lip gloss?) we’re all pretty tempted to make.

 Bulk Buying Negative: You might dip into your supply of that fabric softener or peanut butter too often.
 You might say, “I bought so much toothpaste, who cares if the kids haven’t squeezed every ounce out of the tube they’re working on now?
 We have more!”
 Not a good idea.
-Act like you do not have a closet full of…whatever.
+Act like you do not have a closet full of plastic wrap, canned food, paper plates, snack foods, whatever.
 If not, you’ll almost certainly race right through it.